-75.76.
-Registered users will be able to enter information via a unique verified electronic signature.
+76. Registered users will be able to enter information via a verified electronic identity verification mechanism.
 The International Registry must be configured to enable the electronic signatures of multiple parties (for example, debtor, creditor, co-debtor and guarantor) to be provided in respect of a single transaction.